sipgate/li-simulator-x1x2x3/README.md

 The API documentation is available at `http://localhost:8080/swagger-ui.html`.

+## Docker tags

+In general, there are two kinds of docker images:

+1. The runtime of the simulator.
+They are called like `latest`, `1.0.0`, `1.0.0-SNAPSHOT`.
+2. The tests for the simulator.
+They are suffixed with `-tests`, e.g. `latest-tests` or `1.0.0-tests`

+You probably only want to use the runtime.

+For running tests, see [Validating your own NE](#validating-your-own-network-element).

 ## Configuring the simulator

 The docker-compose files in the [Github repository](https://github.com/sipgate/li-simulator) provide sane defaults and a